Zymo-Research/zymoTransmit/README.md

 # Zymo Research Transmit: Simple Public Health Data Transmission
+##### A collaboration between UCLA and Zymo Research

+---

 We are honored to be playing an important role in the response to COVID-19.
-To assist with that, we have chosen to make this program available as free, open-source software for all to use with our support.
-Please contact us if you require assistance with this software or other portions of your pipeline ranging from sample collection and preservation to viral RNA extraction, detection, or analysis.
-We have experts in high-throughput laboratory automation ready to help you scale-up as well.
+To assist with that, we have chosen to make this program available as free, open-source academic/industry collaborative software for all to use with our support.
+The release of this software has been supported by the UCLA Molecular, Cell, and Developmental Biology Department as well as the Quantitative and Computational Biosciences Institute (the Collaboratory in particular) in collaboration with Zymo Research.

      Be quick, but don't hurry.
                                  – John Wooden

+At UCLA, our core mission can be summarized into **Education, Research, and Service**.

-At Zymo Research, our vision is, "*To have a positive impact in the biomedical field and to contribute to the greater good of humanity*," and it is with this vision guiding our efforts that we offer you this software package.
+At Zymo Research, our vision is, "*To have a positive impact in the biomedical field and to contribute to the greater good of humanity*".

+It is with these principles guiding our efforts that we offer this software package free to use to facilitate California's epidemiology efforts during this challenging time.

 #### Publication
 At present, there is not publication planned for this software.
-If anybody in the public health/epidemiology field wishes to collaborate on one, please contact us.
-We love to publish.
+If anybody in the public health/epidemiology field wishes to collaborate on one (especially the Fielding School of Public Health), please contact us.

 ## Quick Start Guide
 This Program was written in Python 3.6.4.
 It should work with other version of 3.6 and most likely later versions as well.